 Injury Attorneys | Restoring LivesTM

 The Stand-Down is part of a larger campaign launched in 2012 to reduce workplace deaths and injuries from falls.
-The campaign stresses that in almost every case injuries and deaths from falls are preventable.
+The campaign stresses that injuries and deaths from falls are preventable in almost every case.
 The key to protecting more workers is better education of the risks and of proper safety procedures.

-Falls are the largest component of what OSHA has labelled the “Fatal Four,” the most common types of construction accident which combine for more than half of all construction deaths each year.
-Electrocutions, being struck by an object, and being caught in or in between objects or machinery round out the “fatal four,” although none was even one-quarter as deadly in 2014 as falls.
+Falls are the largest component of what OSHA has labelled the “fatal four,” the most common types of construction accidents that make up more than half of all construction deaths each year.
+Electrocutions, being struck by an object, and being caught in or in between objects or machinery round out the “fatal four,” although none were even one-quarter as deadly as falls in 2014.

 As part of the effort, OSHA encourages workplaces to use a preparation checklist and to register with the agency to have their support for safety counted.
-The agency offers many different free resources that are available for download (or in printed form by request), including posters, safety handouts, and fall prevention wallet cards.
-As the date approaches, special free public events will be announced to encourage greater participation.
+The agency offers many different free resources, including posters, safety handouts, and fall prevention wallet cards.
+As the week approaches, special free public events will be announced to encourage greater participation.
 In 2014, over 150 such events were held, including one hosted by NASCAR driver Greg Biffle, which attracted about 500 workers.